morenanava/cspiders-divtimes/README.md

 The main scripts that you call when you follow this tutorial are detailed below:

-* [Functions.R](src/Functions.R): this script has all the main in-house function we have written to analyse timetree inference results generated with `MCMCtree`.
+* [Functions.R](src/Functions.R): this script has all the main in-house functions we have written to analyse timetree inference results generated with `MCMCtree`.
 When running the MCMC diagnostics, you will be using those!
 * [FASTAtoPHYL.pl](src/FASTAtoPHYL.pl): this script formats FASTA sequence files into PHYLIP sequence files.
 * [PHYLtoFASTA.pl](src/PHYLtoFASTA.pl): this script formats PHYLIP sequence files into FASTA sequence files.
 * [one_line_fasta.pl](src/one_line_fasta.pl): this script makes sure that there is one line for each sequence in FASTA sequence files.